 Tickets for the tram and bus are available from machines at the tramway stops or from the bus driver.
 Try to have the correct change.

-Nice is one of the oldest cities in Europe dating back to 350 BC when Greeks, from what is now called Marseille, came here and founded the settlement of Nikaia.
+Nice is one of the oldest cities in Europe dating back to 350 BC when Greeks, from today’s Marseille, came here and founded the settlement of Nikaia.
 They named it after Nike their Goddess of victory following the defeat of the local Ligurians.

-Nikaia was very successful and continued to do well even though it eventually faced competition from the Roman settlement of Cemelenum (Cimiez) further up the hill.
-The Romans gradually defeated the remaining local Ligurian tribes and constructed a Trophy nearby at La Turbie to commemorate this achievement.
-Soon the region was fully Romanized and known as Regio IX Liguria .
+Nikaia was very successful and continued to do well even though it eventually faced competition from the Roman settlement of Cimiez (Cemelenum) further up the hill.
+The Romans gradually defeated the remaining local Ligurian tribes and constructed a Trophy nearby at La Turbie on the Via Julia Augusta to commemorate this achievement.
+Soon the region was fully Romanized and known as Regio IX Liguria.
+Cemelenum became so important it even had its own Amphitheatre.

 Nice has been firmly part of France ever since with the exception of a short period during WWII when it reverted to Italy.
 It soon became the Arrondissement of Nice, part of the Région of Provence-Alpes-Côte-d’Azur or PACA as it is often referred to nowadays.